You at 1 week pregnant

 You’re not pregnant at the moment.
 In fact, this week you have your period.

 Your pregnancy is calculated from the first day of this period.
 This is because it can be hard – impossible, even – to know exactly when your baby was conceived.
-But most women can remember the day their period started.
+But you can probably remember the day your period started.

 Before pregnancy